-- 1. Standardize affordable housing formula and requirements - 2.
-Explore the possibility of extending affordability periods - 3.
-Add Housing Choice Voucher provision to all density bonus programs - 4.
-Consider amending the TOD affordability requirements to minimize requests for partial or full fee-in-lieu approval - Define "compelling" - Identify what factors lead a developer to request the fee-in-lieu option (i.e. on-site affordable housing requirement based on entire square footage rather than residential square footage) - 5.
+- 1. Explore the possibility of extending affordability periods - 2.
+Add Housing Choice Voucher provision to all density bonus programs - 3.
+Consider amending the TOD affordability requirements to minimize requests for partial or full fee-in-lieu approval - Define how staff and City Council are to determine if a request for fee-in-lieu approval is "compelling" - Identify what factors lead a developer to request the fee-in-lieu option (i.e. on-site affordable housing requirement based on entire square footage rather than residential square footage) - 5.
 Explore the possibility of including affordable housing community benefits in the Planned Unit Development Tier 1 requirements